top of page

 Yet the checks would be ongoing, and they would afford food and vet bills for the dog, so nothing was stopping me now.

-I wanted to do good for the world.
 And given my predicament, I felt that rescuing a dog would be the best fit.

 I end up finding a great cage.
 It’s huge and I set it up myself which takes great strength and patience.